achyudh/griphook/README.md

 # GripHook
-A utility for mining and analyzing pull requests from GitHub
+A utility for mining and analyzing GitHub repositories

 ## Usage
 - Step 1: Download pull request metadata from a repo